haskell-github-trust/.github/profile/README.md

 ## Managing Secrets

-Every Trustee is an Owner of the __haskell-github-trust__ organization, so every
+Every Trustee is an Owner of the __haskell-github-trust__ organization and has total control.
+The only restricted secrets are the passwords for the Hackage __github_haskell_trust__ account and the email account.
+These are stored in a separate organization https://github.com/haskell-github-trust-secrets

 ## Other organizations